coderMohammed1/DG8245W2-10_DOS/README.md

 ## impact:

-no administrative actions can be taken!
+ - no administrative actions can be taken!
+ - potentially dosing the whole network!

 ## disclamer:

 For educational purposes only.